‘Teen Mom 2’ Chelsea Houska Enjoys Being A Stay-At-Home Mom After Welcoming Son

 Chelsea Houska has quit her job and embarked on life as a stay-at-home mom with her two children, 7-year-old daughter Aubree and 1-month-old son Watson.

-Weeks after welcoming her second child, the Teen Mom 2 star continues to share new photos of her daughter and son and in the latest photo, Aubree was seen posing with Houska’s husband, Cole DeBoer, as she prepared to leave home and head to a school dance.
+Weeks after welcoming her second child, the Teen Mom 2 star continues to share new photos of her daughter and son.
+In the latest photo, Aubree was seen posing with Houska’s husband, Cole DeBoer, as she prepared to leave home and head to a school dance.

 “Off to the dance,” Chelsea Houska wrote to her fans and followers.

-In addition to sharing son Watson with husband DeBoer, Chelsea Houska shares her daughter Aubree with ex-boyfriend Adam Lind.
+In addition to sharing son Watson with husband DeBoer, Chelsea Houska shares her daughter, Aubree, with ex-boyfriend Adam Lind.

-Chelsea Houska and Cole DeBoer announced they would be tying the knot in late 2016 early that year.
+In 2016, Chelsea Houska and Cole DeBoer announced they would be tying the knot later that year.
 However, after Houska announced she was pregnant with her second child, the first for DeBoer, that July, many suspected that she and DeBoer would postpone the nuptials.
-A short time later, however, Chelsea Houska confirmed that, despite her baby news, she and DeBoer were moving forward with their October wedding.
+A short time later, however, Chelsea Houska confirmed that despite her baby news, she and DeBoer were moving forward with their October wedding.

 Following her wedding, Chelsea Houska confirmed that her second child would be a baby boy and spoke of her husband’s excitement in a blog post to fans.